 FAQ – Innovative Midwifery and Women’s Health

 Thank you for considering TPMG for your maternity care.
-At TPMG Obstetrics & Gynecology, we are proud to provide our patients with Innovative Midwifery and Women’s Health, a division of TPMG OBGYN, we approach pregnancy and birth differently than any other maternity providers on the peninsula.
+At TPMG Obstetrics & Gynecology, we are proud to provide our patients with Innovative Midwifery and Women’s Health.
+Our midwives approach pregnancy and birth differently than any other maternity providers on the peninsula.
 Midwifery care, typically reserved for low-risk mothers, is integrated into every aspect of the care we offer our pregnant clients.

 What does that mean for you?
 Midwife support for your pregnancy, labor, and birth, regardless of the complications you may experience.
 To decide if midwifery care is for you, check out these answers to some of the most frequently asked questions about midwives: